akjanik/Project-Euler/README.md

 # Project-Euler
-My attemps to solve problems from Project Euler
+My attemps to solve problems from Project Euler in Python.